RouleThomas/Akizu_Lab/001_EZH1_project/009__integration_NPC_WTKO_K27me3K4me3_005_008/labnote.md

 - Represent data in R `ggplot`

-Do same in KO and compare
+--> Option1: Do same in KO and compare

-To quantify read density: convert THOR (Ecoli+TMM) norm bigwig top bedGraph
+--> Option2: Use peak in WT and check signal in WT vs KO

 ```bash